-This article walks you though the basics of laying decking on soil.
+This article walks you through the basics of laying decking on soil.
 Laying decking on soil can be a fast way to get your decking up without some of the hassle of installing it normally.

 Using examples and diagrams, this article will walk through the steps to effectively lay decking on a soil base.

-The steps to lay decking on soil are split the “essential” and “advisable”.
+The steps to lay decking on soil are split into the “essential” and “advisable”.
 The essential steps are needed to make the decking safe and make sure it is usable.
 The advisable steps will give a better result and potentially a longer lifespan.

 - Wood treatment

 - Type 1 MOT hardcore

 Step 1 : Create a solid foundation

 Using the example in our fictional back garden first you need clear out the area where the decking will go.
 Remove any turf, weeds or debris and create flat surface.
 You can check this using a spirit level and a string line.

 If you are laying decking on uneven ground you may need a different method.